space-apes/recursionist-quickstarts/meanQuickstart/angularQuickstart.md

 #### Components:
 - app-root
 - NavDashboardComponent : gives user router links to each of the following components
-- AddOrUpdateOrderComponent : gives user a view of valid menu items and all details of a current order. allows user to create a new order or update current order.
+- AddOrUpdateOrderComponent : gives user a view of valid menu items and all details of a current order. allows user to select from them and create or update an order.
 - CurrentOrdersComponent : gives user a list of all current orders. clicking any list element will send user to addOrUpdateOrderComponent for that particular order
 - CompletedOrdersComponent : gives user a list of all completed orders.
 #### Services
 - OrderService (to insert/retrieve both completed and current orders)
 - logMessageService (to insert/retrieve messages for any updates to order)

 # Project 2A: Define Data Models and Implement Services
-create a new folder called 'models' and two files : menuItem.ts and order.ts
+Create a new directory called `models` and directory called `data`.

-### MenuItem Model
+### MenuItem Model (`src/app/models/menuItem.ts`)
     - name : string
     - imageUrl : string
     - price : number

-### Mockup Array of Menu Items
+### Mockup Array of Menu Items (`src/app/data/validMenuItems.ts`)
-create a folder called 'data' and within it a file called 'valid-menu-items.ts' You will export a constant array of at least 4 valid menu items, coming up with your own name, price and image URL for each item.
+You will export a constant array of at least 4 valid menu items, coming up with your own name, price and image URL for each item.
 Because this is a constant, it will be unable to be modified by any other parts of your program.

-### Implement MenuItemService
+### Implement MenuItemService (`src/app/menu-item.service.ts`)
-create a new service that simple imports the mockup of valid menuitems as an array.
+Use `ng generate service menuItem` to generate a new service to access the data in the mockup.
+This service will have the following methods

     - get(index : number) : MenuItem -- if index is within valid range, get the MenuItem in the mockup in that index
     - getAll() : Menuitems[] -- retrive all valid menu items from mockup

 Test this out by creating a temporary test component that displays all valid menu item data by calling upon the menu item service.

-### Order Model
+### Order Model (`src/models/order.ts`)
 Now that you have a way to pull the valid menu items you can create the data model for your orders (both current and completed).

     - customerName : string -- customer's name